bradgrantham/rocinante/rework.md

   * Cut trace from composite pin 1 (shield / GND) to C20
   * Route from composite pin 2 (signal) to C20
   * Add GND from composite pin 1 to VGA shield GND
+3. USER1 conflicts with SPI4_CK/PE2 (which can't be disabled through MX - can it work if disabled by hand?)
+  * Cut USER1 trace to PE2
+  * Route to TIM3_CH2 / PB5 (MOUSE CLK)